Bitbucket

 You can confirm users' Bitbucket accounts are connected from [Bitbucket identity mappings in settings](/configure/settings/managing-users/identity-mapping.md).

-The Bitbucket integration populates the Repo and Language detail blocks on an entity's details page.
+The Bitbucket integration populates the **Repository** block on an [entity's details page](/ingesting-data-into-cortex/entities-overview/entities/details.md).
+For cloud configurations, it also populates the **Language** block.
 If a Bitbucket team has been defined as the owner for an entity, it will also appear in the Owners block.

 In the **Recent activity** preview, you'll find the recent commits and releases.